Aisling-C/DataScienceWork/CapstoneProject2/DiabetesPrevalence/README.md

 CapstoneTwo_DiabetesPrevalence
 ==============================

+July 2021
+Springboard School of Data
+Author: Aisling Casey
+Mentor: Tommy Blanchard

-This project uses demographic data from the US Census to predict changes in diabetes prevalence values at the US county level.
+Overview: This project uses demographic data from the US Census to predict changes in diabetes prevalence values at the US county level.

 You can view a Tabelau dashboard of the project here: https://public.tableau.com/app/profile/aisling.casey/viz/Diabetes_Prevalence/USDiabetesPrevelance2004-2017

+To get oriented with the project, first review the project proposal and other reports.

 Project Organization
 ------------
-    ├── README.md         		<- The top-level README for developers using this project.
+    ├── README.md         		<- The top-level README for this project.
     │
-    ├── reports             		<- Readable Reports **Start Here** │   ├── FinalPresentation		<- Final Presentation on results
+    ├── reports             		<- Readable Reports (Start Here) │   ├── ProjectProposal 		<- Initial project proposal
+    │   ├── FinalPresentation		<- Final Presentation on results
-    │   ├── Final Report    		<- Final report, problem identification through results & next steps │   ├── Model Metrics   		<- Final model report
+    │   ├── FinalReport    		<- Final report, problem identification through results & next steps
-    │   └── ProjectProposal 		<- Initial project proposal
+    │   └── ModelMetrics   		<- Final model report
+    │
     ├── data		  		<- Note: Not available on github
     │   ├── external       		<- Data from external sources- namely, a US counties geography file │   ├── interim       		<- Intermediate data that has been transformed.